choppen5/TwilioSalesforceClick2Dial/readme.md

 You also have to make sure the /respond page is included in your security settings as we did for the /dial page.
 The respond page has very simple routing.. it will just route the call to the first availible agent.

-## Non package install:

-Installing this package into Salesforce org can cause some issues.
-It does work with a brand new Developer org, but if you have installed the Twilio-Salesforce adapter, or have VisualForce sites set up, you can run into conflicts.

-1. You can install the TwilioSFDC package directly here: https://github.com/twilio/twilio-salesforce.
-There is a package installer, or you can use ANT if you have it installed.

- Once you have Twilio SFDC installed in your org, you can do these steps:
-2. Create a new Custom Setting in Develop > Custom Settings > Twilio Config - the CallerId setting might be missing, create that if so.
-You will add a Twilio phone number in the callerid field in the steps above.

-3. Download and create the APEX class TwilioCientController https://github.com/choppen5/TwilioSalesforceClick2Dial/blob/master/TwilioClientController.apex

-4. Download and create the VisualForce page: https://github.com/choppen5/TwilioSalesforceClick2Dial/blob/master/TwilioClick2Dial.vf

-5. Download and create the Dial page: https://github.com/choppen5/TwilioSalesforceClick2Dial/blob/master/Dial.vf

-6. Download and create the Respond page: https://github.com/choppen5/TwilioSalesforceClick2Dial/blob/master/Respond.vf

-7. Create a new Call Center in Customize > Call Center > Call Centers by Import(ing) https://github.com/choppen5/TwilioSalesforceClick2Dial/blob/master/DemoAdapterTwilio.xml

-After that, all the setup instructions above apply - you have to set the Autentication tokens, caller id, Twilio steps etc.